 The first step is to determine if an intersection exists between the boxes.
-The SAT states that two convex objects do not intersect if a plane, onto which each the geometry of each convex shape is projected, can be found where they do not overlap.
+The SAT states that two convex objects do not intersect if a plane, onto which the geometry of each convex shape is projected, can be found where they do not overlap.
 Recall that the orientation of a plane is determined by a normal vector that is perpendicular to the plane.
 For the OBB-OBB intersection test, the following cases are considered for the separating plane orientation:

-- The 3 face normals from box A ;
+- The 3 face normals from box A;

-- The 3 face normals from box B ;
+- The 3 face normals from box B;

 - The 9 normals formed by computing the cross-product of all edge pairs combining box A with box B.

 Given two OBBs A and B, the tests involve projecting the vector between the box centers, $\mathbf{d}{AB} = \mathbf{c}B - \mathbf{c}A$ , onto the separating axis of the plane, $\hat{l}$ .
-Then, we check if the sum of the projected box extents exceeds it.
-Due to symmetry, we can avoid additional tests for the directional alignment of vectors by using the absolute value of the projections, which results in the separation equation
+Then, we check if the sum of the projected box extents exceeds the length of $\mathbf{d}{AB}$ .
+Due to symmetry, additional tests can be avoided by using the absolute value of the projections, which results in the separation equation